 NAC is simply an efficient form of Cysteine, so it has anti-oxidant and anti-inflammatory properties which make it potentially useful as a supplement.

-What Does NAC Do?
+How Does NAC Work?

 The most common reason people supplement with NAC is to boost Glutathione levels.